curiousdas/curiousdas.github.io/content/about.md

 Outside of work, I love traveling and have visited **24 countries** so far.

-When I'm not traveling, I enjoy experimenting in the kitchen and closely following **Formula 1**—usually with plenty of opinions from my couch.
+When I'm not traveling, I enjoy experimenting in the kitchen and closely following **Formula 1**, usually with plenty of opinions from my couch.